tgoldenberg/brn-gitbook/chapter_8_creating_groups.md

 ![new group example](/images/chapter-8/new-group-example-1.png)

 Let's review the new code:
 - In our `componentDidMount` lifecycle method, we fetch the users related to the group.
-We use the mongodb `$in` operator for this, fetching all the users that have an id in the groups members array.
+We use the mongodb **$in** operator for this, fetching all the users that have an id in the groups members array.
 We also utilize the `$limit` option, to keep the users being fetched to 10 in number.
-- We pass our fetched users to a `<GroupMembers/>` component which renders each one at the bottom of the screen.
+- We pass our fetched users to a **GroupMembers** component which renders each one at the bottom of the screen.
 Currently, these are pressable but lead to a blank screen.
 Later, we will have them direct to a user profile screen.
-- We also have an `events` section that isn't being used currently.
+- We also have an events section that isn't being used currently.
 We will need implement functionality to create and render events before fleshing this out further.
-- Also notice that if the user isn't a member, the "join" button will appear, but it throws an error when pressed.
+- Also notice that if the user isn't a member, the **join** button will appear, but it throws an error when pressed.
 This is because we haven't defined an `addUserToGroup` method in our top-level `GroupsView` component.

 Let's remember to make a commit at this point.